jakobnygren/healthScroll/content/books/book-i-the-hydra-the-geometry-of-collapse.md

 ## 1. The Flash as Coherence Surge

-In this scroll, the **Flash** is not an external event, a date, or a punishment.
+In this book, the **Flash** is not an external event, a date, or a punishment.

 The Flash is **a sudden surge of coherence** through a terrain that has been organized around collapse.